Join me on this personal growth journey to develop the habit of reading on a regular basis!

 2.Do I have to read the same book as you?

-No, but I will typically post my choice for next month in advance so you can read it, too, if you choose.
+No, you do not have to.
+I will typically post the book I read on this page afterwards so you can read it, too if you choose.
 Make sure you are following me on Instagram @iameleasedillard to be notified!

 3.When will you go live?

 I will post on Instagram the date and time that I will go live in advance so you can plan to join.
 Make sure you have post notifications on!

 Please Note: The books I share are not endorsements nor sponsored posts.
 Each book is selected based on the description provided by the author/publisher.
 It is my goal to select books that contain appropriate content; however, I am not responsible for the content within each book.

 “The major difference between achieving people and average people is their perception of and response to failure.
 John C. Maxwell takes a closer look at failure-and reveals that the secret of moving beyond failure is to use it as a lesson and a stepping-stone.
 He covers the top reasons people fail and shows how to master fear instead of being mastered by it.
 Readers will discover that positive benefits can accompany negative experiences-if you have the right attitude.
 Chock full of action suggestions and real-life stories, Failing Forward is a strategic guide that will help men and women move beyond mistakes to fulfill their potential and achieve success.”